 Shoes and footwear

-Correcting poor footwear will reduce any rubbing or friction on your skin.
+Correcting poor footwear will reduce any rubbing or repeated friction on your skin.
 In many cases, a corn or callus will go away if rubbing or pressure is stopped with improved footwear.
 If you have had a corn or callus pared away, a recurrence will usually be prevented by wearing good footwear.
 If you are able, going barefoot when not outdoors will also help.

 Some people with abnormalities of their feet or toes will need special shoes to prevent rubbing.
 A podiatrist can advise you about this.